Are you sick of messages about the perfect body, yet still feel pressured by unrealistic standards of attractiveness? You’re not alone!

 Just as there is not one way to have a body, there is not one way to feel good about our bodies.
 Here are a few steps to help you feel empowered in the skin you’re in.

 Even on our best body image days, we’re bound to come across a page on social media or hear a comment from a family member that knocks us down a few notches.
 Don’t let the haters get you down!
 When you learn a new skill or prepare for an upcoming test, practice is key.
 The same holds true when embracing body positivity and challenging negative thoughts about your body.
 Remember: the ultimate goal is progress, not perfection.
-Make an honest effort to end complaints about your body, and if you catch yourself saying something negative, follow up by saying something positive about yourself.
+Make an honest effort to end complaints about your body.
+If you catch yourself saying something negative, follow up by saying something positive about yourself.

 2. Curate your social media feed

 These body pressures are magnified by having social media at our fingertips 24/7.
 While there is no single cause of body dissatisfaction or disordered eating, research suggests that teen girls who use social media were significantly more likely than non-social media users to internalize a drive for thinness and engage in body surveillance.
 As you can see, the influence of social media on body image is no joke.
-Unfollow accounts that serve as “inspiration” (read: thinspiration/fitspiration) or #goals, and build up your newsfeed with people and images who make you feel empowered.
+Unfollow accounts that serve as “inspiration” (read: thinspiration/fitspiration) or #goals; build up your newsfeed with people and images who make you feel empowered.

 3. Pay it forward